This is a site-wide search.

-If you use crutches or a walking stick, you’ll be able to go everywhere inside, but our spaces are too narrow for walking frames.
-If you’d like to borrow one of our custom wheelchairs, please ask.
+If you use crutches or a walking stick, you should be able to go everywhere inside, but some spaces are too narrow for walking frames.
+If you would like to borrow one of our custom wheelchairs, please call ahead.

-If you’d like an audio or touch tour of the museum, please book this in advance and we’ll make sure it’s ready for your arrival.
+If you’d like an audio tour of the museum, please book this in advance and we’ll make sure it’s ready for your arrival.

 Ask us if you’d like to borrow large-print copies of exhibition labels and panels.
 We can also offer a large-print or braille version of our short guide to the museum.

 We advise visiting during the day, because we use very little artificial light.
 We can sometimes offer torches or additional overhead lighting though, so please ask us.